BerzanTas/ScheduleCreator/readme.md

 - `MAX_WORKERS`: Maximum number of workers per hour.
 - `MAX_UNAVAILABILITY`: Maximum allowed unavailability for an employee.
 - `MAX_HOURS`: Maximum working hours per employee.

-## Contribution
-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.